 Example: Enterobacteriaceae sp.

 Overview of Oxidase Test

-Before moving onto the principle of the oxidase test, we should have some idea of the following terms like:
+Before moving into the principle of the oxidase test, we must know the meaning of the following terms:

 TMPD oxidase reagent

-It is also popular by the name of “Wruster’s blue” reagent, which is incompatible with the active oxidizing agent.
-TMPD reagent works as a redox reagent that detects the presence of cytochrome-c oxidase in the electron transport chain.
-It also acts as an artificial donor, passes electron to the cytochrome-c complex.
+It is also popular by the name of “Wruster’s blue” reagent, which is incompatible with the active oxidizing agents.
+TMPD reagent works as a redox reagent that ascertains the presence of cytochrome-c oxidase in the electron transport chain.
+It also serves as an artificial donor, which passes electron to the cytochrome-c complex.

-The principle of oxidase test depends upon the mechanism of “Oxidation reaction”, where the organisms possessing cytochrome oxidase enzyme can oxidize the TMPD reagent into end products like blue-coloured complex (Indophenol) and water.
-Generally, this test differentiates microorganisms into two specific groups, namely oxidase-positive and oxidase negative.
+The principle of oxidase test depends upon the mechanism of oxidation reaction, in which the organisms possessing cytochrome oxidase enzyme can oxidize the TMPD reagent into the end products like blue-coloured complex (Indophenol) and water.

 To perform the oxidase test, we need:

-In this method, saturate the Whatman’s no.1 filter paper in the 1% N, N, N-tetramethyl p-phenylenediamine dihydrochloride reagent.
-After that, subject the filter paper to the process of freeze-drying, and later keep it in a screw cap bottle under dark place.
-While experimenting, take out the filter paper and moisten it with some distilled water.
-Place the filter paper in a Petri dish and prepare bacterial smear over it.
+Subsequently, take out the filter paper and moisten it with some distilled water.
+Afterwards, place the filter paper in a Petri dish and prepare a bacterial smear over it.
 At last, note down the observation result, for any changes in the colour of filter paper.

 In this method, take the filter paper discs infused with the oxidase reagent, and directly rub the culture of test organism via a wooden applicator.
 At last, observe the filter paper for the appearance of a blue-purplish colour.